 - Letting the situation rule activities, other work must continue.

-If you’re an ITSM leader/manager and you recognize these traits in one, or some, of your team, then you need to stop being an ostrich and to tackle these traits before the toxic slime sets in and infects everyone!
+If you’re an ITSM leader/manager and you recognize these toxic employee traits in one, or some, of your team, then you need to stop being an ostrich and to tackle these traits before the toxic slime sets in and infects everyone!
 We’re here to do business but that doesn’t mean we have to be miserable doing it.
 But hopefully, you’re reading this and don’t have a negative situation to deal with.
 However, if you do, I hope this helps steer you in a positive direction – remember that your HR department is your ally and is there to support you, the business, and the team.